Spinal Cord Injuries Australia: Services

-Services provided by SCIA today are information, advocacy,accessible accommodation, NDIS Plan Management and Support Coordination, employment, peer and family support and NeuroMoves an innovative, holistic, evidence-based exercise and therapy service for people living with a neurological condition or physical disability.
+Services provided by SCIA today are information, advocacy, accessible accommodation, NDIS Plan Management and Support Coordination, employment, peer and family support and NeuroMoves, an exercise and therapy service for people living with a neurological condition or physical disability.

 The SCIA Customer Connect team responds to more than 850 calls a year from disabled Australians and their families, and maintains a library of disability resources at the SCIA office in Sydney, New South Wales. the SCIA online Resource Library provides a wide variety of resources for people with spinal cord injuries and their families, containing articles and contact details of medical, support and advisory services.
 A regional information team also provides individual support and advice for people with spinal cord injury in coastal and inland NSW.

 SCIA advocates for independent living services that would support people with high level care needs in their own homes, such as public housing, personal care, housekeeping, equipment supply and income support.
 Over time these were introduced by federal and state governments.
 SCIA also campaigns for increased employment opportunities for people with disabilities, increased funding for disability equipment programs and for the provision of more wheelchair-accessible public transport.

 SCIA services are funded by State and Federal government grants, public donations, fundraising activities and commercial contracts including SCIA's Geo and Data coding for the Transport for New South Wales Centre for Road Safety and the Teamsafe program.